-Not open for credit to students with credit in PHYSC 10A
+Not open for credit to students with credit in PHYSC 10A Transferable to CSU/UC

 Survey course with topics chosen principally from oceanography, geology, physical geography, meteorology, and astronomy.
 Topics are presented within a theme of understanding the earth.
 Formerly called PHYSC 10A.
 (L)